Senate Select Committee on Scholarly Communication

-The Faculty Senate's Select Committee on Scholarly Communication will convene for the 2019/20 and 20/21 academic years with a focus on deliberating on current issues in the publisher ecosystem and the dissemination of scholarly research.
+The Faculty Senate's Select Committee on Scholarly Communication will convene for the 2019/20 and 20/21 academic years (and renewed for the 2021/22 and 22/23 academic years) with a focus on deliberating on current issues in the publisher ecosystem and the dissemination of scholarly research.
 Specifically, the committee will evaluate how publishers are influencing, and at times inhibiting, the production of and access to information resources and explore opportunities to form unique partnerships and transformative agreements.
 The Committee will also address overarching issues (e.g., publisher influence, partnerships and publisher agreements, open access/scholarship, copyright and retention of author’s rights, privacy, new and experimental models for publishing, the production and dissemination of information), broadly disseminating a common understanding of the scholarly resource landscape and developments within it.

 The Select Committee’s work will be prioritized by the group to keep interests aligned with the priorities of the Senate.
 The Committee may review some of the current topics and engender greater collective awareness of the issues involved.
 The Committee may delve into practices of the faculty in their various roles in scholarly production (e.g., as authors, editors, reviewers) and consider how, as a University, we can support greater dispersal of information resources developed and managed at Penn.